Search continues for missing Arbuckle woman

-The Colusa County Sheriff’s Office continues to search for the Arbuckle woman that has been missing since mid-August.
+The Colusa County Sheriff’s Office continues to search for an Arbuckle woman that has been missing since mid-August.

-Sergeant Mathew Purcell said Conde had moved to a residence in this area for just a couple of weeks after moving out of her parent’s house following an argument.
+Sergeant Mathew Purcell said Conde had moved to a residence in the area for just a couple of weeks after moving out of her parent’s house following an argument.

 She was reported missing by her family after they and her boyfriend had not heard from her for weeks.